 Psychoanalytic psychotherapy is an approach grounded in Freud's so-called 'talking cure'.
 It holds that through talking to someone who is trained to listen and think with us in a particular way, we can gradually come to know and better understand ourselves and the 'hidden forces' influencing a good deal of what we do.
 This form of therapy offers a regular, reliable, non-directive space to talk about and reflect on whatever is on your mind with your therapist - without judgment and in complete confidence.
 It is not a quick-fix, but can bring deep-seated and lasting shifts both in how we experience and relate to ourselves, and in how we conduct our lives and our relationships with others.

 The work is an evolving process based around regular sessions taking place at the same time each week, each lasting fifty minutes.
 Sessions may be once-weekly, twice-weekly or more frequent.
 Over time the many thoughts, feelings and imaginings underlying our more conscious experiences gradually find their way to the surface, bringing increased awareness and understanding of the unknown layers of our minds.
-With this comes the possibility of freedom from the hidden forces within us which can exert a powerful and at times problematic hold on us.
+With this comes the possibility of freedom from the powerful internal forces which can at times exert a problematic hold on us.

 Where do I start?